nscherf/Machine-learning-lectures/slides-final.md

 ## Prerequisites:

 - There is a pattern in the data
-- We cannot write down a mathematical model of it
 - There is (enough) data
+- We do not have a mathematical model

 ----